Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 If you're inclined, the [spec](https://www.w3.org/TR/CSS2/zindex.html) goes into **much** more detail.

-But if all the boxes are positioned, we revert back to the ordering in the HTML source.
+But if all the boxes are positioned, we revert to following the order in the HTML source.
 Look at [this](https://z-index.juliu.is/?css=b%2Bposition%3A%20relative%7Cp%2Bposition%3A%20relative%7Cr%2Bposition%3A%20relative):

 ![all positioned](./all-positioned.png)